pingel-org/axle/README.md

 From 2005 - 2009 he mixed continued graduate studies with occasional consulting.
-In 2009 he returned to San Francisco with an MS to return to industry full-time.
+In 2009 he moved to San Francisco with an MS to return to industry full-time.

 Since then he works as a Lead Systems Engineer in the music industry.